antmicro/meta-antmicro/system-releases/nvidia-jetson-orin-baseboard-demo/README.md

 Machine:       p3509-a02-p3767-0000
 Rootfs device: nvme0n1p1
 ```
-and the step where you disable the automatic mounting of removable media can be skipped.

 After a successful flashing, the board should boot up and you can capture a frame from each camera, for example:
 ```
 v4l2-ctl -d0 --stream-mmap --stream-count=1 --stream-to=cam0_image.raw